iansf/pstar/README.md

 assert (filtered.pleft().aslist() ==
         [[[1], [0]], [[]]])
 ```

 This is useful for calling functions that have some global state that should
 change each time a new grouping is started, such as generating many plots
-from a single grouped plist using pyplot, where the function would need to
+from a single grouped plist using `pyplot`, where the function would need to
 call `plt.show()` after each group was completed:
 ```python
 def plot(x, remaining):